-Cinenova is a volunteer-run charity founded in 1991 to preserve and distribute the work of feminist film and video makers.
+Cinenova Volunteer-run charity founded in 1991 to preserve and distribute the work of feminist film and video makers.
 Cinenova distributes artists’ moving image, experimental film, narrative feature films, documentary and educational videos made from the 1910’s to the early 2000’s.
 Themes include oppositional histories, post and de-colonial struggles, representation of gender, race, sexuality, and other questions of difference and importantly the relations and alliances between these different struggles.
 Cinenova offers access to their archive and advice relating to moving image work directed by makers who identify as womxn, transgender, gender non-conforming and gender non–binary.
 The Cinenova Working Group oversees the ongoing work of preservation and distribution, as well as special projects that seek to question the conditions of the organisation.

 Curating Video Research project on the relationship between curating video and the politics of social and architectural space.

-Curatorial Resource for Artists’ Moving Image includes resources and guides on research, project management, audience and interviews with media curators.
+Curatorial Resource for Artists’ Moving Image Includes resources and guides on research, project management, audience and interviews with media curators.

-Electronic Arts Intermix a nonprofit agency and resource for the creation, exhibition, distribution and preservation of media art.
+Electronic Arts Intermix A nonprofit agency and resource for the creation, exhibition, distribution and preservation of media art.
 The Catalogue is a searchable database with materials on the artists and works in the EAI video art collection.
 The Resource Guide addresses key issues relating to single-channel video, computer-based art and media art installations, including equipment and technical guidelines and interviews with media art experts etc.

 Feral File is a space for the new media community to co-create the future of art making, exhibiting, and collecting.

-Film London film and media agency that promotes screen industries based in London, includes FLAMIN Film London’s Artists’ Moving Image Network and Film London Directory a database of locations, crew and facilities.
+Film London film and media agency that promotes screen industries based in London, includes FLAMIN (Film London’s Artists’ Moving Image Network) and Film London Directory, a database of locations, crew and facilities.
 Register and subscribe to the newsletters.

-Old Boys Network (OBN) is the first international Cyberfeminist alliance founded in 1997 in Berlin.
+Old Boys Network (OBN) The first international Cyberfeminist alliance founded in 1997 in Berlin.
 The network keeps changing due to changing members.
 OBN is a real and a virtual coalition of Cyberfeminists.
 Under the umbrella of the term ‘Cyberfeminism’, OBN contributes to the critical discourse on new media, especially focussing on its gender-specific aspects.